techpines/asset-rack/lib/README.md

 * `compress` (defaults to false): Whether to minify the javascript or not.
 * `clientVariable` (defaults to 'Templates'): Client side template variable.
+* `beforeCompile`: A function that takes the jade template as a string and returns a new jade template string before it's compiled into javascript.

 ### AngularTemplatesAsset